Seeing new depths: Three-dimensional flow of a free-swimming alga: Hydrodynamic modeling and simulations

 \section{Hydrodynamic modeling and simulations}

-Details of our hydrodynamic models---the three-Stokeslet model (Figs.~\ref{fig:figure2}(c) and (d)), the three-Oscillet model (Movie~S1), and the dynamic three-Stokeslet model (Fig.~\ref{fig:figure3}(b))---are provided in the Supplementary Material (Sec.~1).
-Descriptions of our numerical simulations, including the regularized Stokeslet method (Figs.~\ref{fig:figure3}(c), \ref{fig:figure4} and \ref{fig:figure5}) and the immersed boundary method (Movie~S1), are also included in the SM (Sec.~2).
+Details of our hydrodynamic models---the three-Stokeslet model (Figs.~\ref{fig:figure2}(c) and (d)), the three-Oscillet model (Movie~S1), and the dynamic three-Stokeslet model (Fig.~\ref{fig:figure3}(b))---are provided in the Supplementary Material (Sec.~1) \cite{supplemental}.
+Descriptions of our numerical simulations, including the regularized Stokeslet method (Figs.~\ref{fig:figure3}(c) and \ref{fig:figure4}) and the immersed boundary method, are included in Sec.~2 of the Supplementary Material \cite{supplemental}.